Amy Khor

-Amy Khor Lean Suan (许连碹 (Xǔ Liánxuàn); born 23 February 1958) is a Malaysian-born Singaporean former politician who served as Senior Minister of State for Transport and Senior Minister of State for Sustainability and the Environment from 2020 to 2025.
+Amy Khor Lean Suan (born 23 February 1958) is a Malaysian-born Singaporean former politician who served as Senior Minister of State for Transport and Senior Minister of State for Sustainability and the Environment from 2020 to 2025.
 A member of the governing People's Action Party (PAP), she was the Member of Parliament (MP) for the Hong Kah North division of Hong Kah Group Representation Constituency (GRC) between 2001 and 2011 and Hong Kah North Single Member Constituency (SMC) between 2011 and 2025.

 Prior to entering politics, Khor was a valuer at the Inland Revenue Authority of Singapore (IRAS), senior lecturer at the National University of Singapore, and executive director at Knight Frank.
 She made her political debut in the 2001 general election as part of a five-member PAP team contesting in Hong Kah GRC.

 Education

 Khor was educated at Alexandra Hill Primary School, Raffles Girls' School and Raffles Institution before she went to the National University of Singapore, where she completed a Bachelor of Science in estate management in 1981.
 In 1988, she completed a Master of Business Administration at San Jose State University.
 In 1997, she completed a Doctor of Philosophy in land management at the University of Reading.